PostHog/internallinker/README.md

 # Notice

-This isn't alpha yet - it's plain broken.
+This is in Alpha.
+It's not tested yet properly.

 # Philosophy